|Fungal Biology and Pathogenicity - INRA USC 2019|

-Candida albicans: genomics, biofilms and epidemiology (S. Aubert, M.-E. Bougnoux, F. Cottier, S. Garcia-Sanchez, S. Goyard, P. Knechtle et C. d'Enfert)
+Candida albicans: genomics, biofilms and epidemiology (S. Aubert, M.-E. Bougnoux, M. Chauvel, S. Goyard, P. Knechtle, M. Ornatowska, G. Ortu et C. d'Enfert)

 Candida albicans is currently the main fungal pathogen of humans.
 In particular, C. albicans is responsible for systemic infections in patients, which are severely immuno-compromized and receive broad-spectrum antibiotherapy.
 Systemic candidiasis are associated with a high mortality despite the availability of antifungal treatments.
 A better management of C. albicans infections will require an understanding of their epidemiology and physio-pathology as well as the development of new drugs.
 Our research is therefore interested in the epidemiology of C. albicans infections and in the study of processes related to pathogenicity through genomic approaches.

-b.
-Formation de biofilms par Candida albicans [S. Aubert, F. Cottier, S. Garcia-Sanchez, S. Goyard et F. Mateen]
+a.
+Formation de biofilms par Candida albicans [S. Aubert, M. Chauvel, S. Goyard, P. Knechtle, M. Ornatowska et G. Ortu]

 d.
-Molecular epidemiology of C. albicans [M.-E. Bougnoux et C. d'Enfert]
+Molecular epidemiology of C. albicans [M.-E. Bougnoux, D. Diogo et C. d'Enfert]

 We have established Multi Locus Sequence Typing (MLST) for C. albicans and shown that it is highly reproducible and discriminatory.
 The MLST scheme is based on the sequencing of six loci which show intra-specific variations.
-In collaboration with the group of F. Odds (U. Aberdeen, Ecosse) which has established a similar typing scheme, we have re-analyzed 90 C. albicans strains using data for 10 loci and proposed a consensus typing scheme which is based on the sequencing of seven loci and show a higher discriminatory power than the two previously published schemes.
-In addition, we have established a database for C. albicans MLST data (http://calbicans.mlst.net) in collaboration with the group of B. Spratt (Imperial College, Londres).
+MLST is highly portable and data can be exchanged through a database for C. albicans MLST data (http://calbican.mlst.net) that we have established and maintain in collaboration with the group of B. Spratt (Imperial College, Londres).

-Aspergillus nidulans spore germination (A. Lafon, M.K.
-Chaveroche and C. d'Enfert)
+Aspergillus nidulans spore germination (A. Lafon and C. d'Enfert)

 Filamentous fungi of the genus Aspergillus have been widely used for biotechnological processes but are also responsible for human disease.
 Spore germination is a key developmental step in the fungal life cycle and is critical for the establishment of the fungus in a new environmental niche.
 Our aim is to define the molecular and biochemical events that are involved during the early stages of spore germination.
 In particular, we wish to characterize the signaling pathways mediating the recognition of environmental signals necessary for germination and their transduction towards the resumption of various metabolic processes that are necessary for germination.

 Our work has resulted in the demonstration that cAMP signaling is involved in the early stages of spore germination in the model filamentous fungus Aspergillus nidulans.
 Present research is aimed at identifying the mechanisms of activation of adenylate cyclase and the targets of cAMP during spore germination.
-In this respect, we are focusing our research on heterotrimeric G-proteins and G-protein coupled receptors.
-We have shown that only one of the three A. nidulans Gα subunits, namely GanB, is important for the control of spore germination.
-Furthermore, we have identified Gβ et Gγ subunits and GTP-exchange factors involved in the control of spore germination (Collaboration J. Yu, U. Wisconsin, USA).
+In this respect, we have focused our research on heterotrimeric G-proteins and G-protein coupled receptors.
+We have shown that only one of the three A. nidulans Gα subunits, namely GanB, is important for the control of spore germination in response to a carbon source.
+GanB has been shown to activate cAMP synthesis at the very onset of germination.
+This function of GanB requires the SfaD/Gβ et GpgA/Gγ subunits and is modulated by the RGS protein RgsA (Collaboration J. Yu, U. Wisconsin, USA).

 Systematic identification of essential genes in the fungal pathogen of humans, Aspergillus fumigatus (L. Simon et C. d'Enfert)